-Colombia produces some of the finest quality coffee in the world and is the third largest global producer behind Brazil and Vietnam.
-Coffee tourism is increasingly popular for visitors to Colombia, but there is so much more to discovering Colombian coffee culture than just a basic tour.
-From immersive cultural experiences to traditional Coffee Region festivals, here are the eight best coffee experiences you can have on a trip to Colombia.
+Colombia produces some of the finest coffee in the world and is the third-largest global producer behind Brazil and Vietnam.
+Coffee tourism is increasingly popular here, but there is so much more to discovering the local coffee culture than a basic tour.
+From immersive cultural experiences to traditional coffee region festivals, here are the best coffee experiences you can have in Colombia.

-This immersive, full-day coffee experience has been called the best coffee tour in Colombia, and with good reason: the tour, run by Experiencia Cafetera, goes into far more detail than your average coffee tour.
-Most basic coffee tours take a couple of hours at most and deal with the physical process of growing and harvesting coffee.
+This immersive, full-day coffee experience is run by Experiencia Cafetera, and goes into far more detail than most other tours.
 The WakeCup Experience not only visits a working coffee farm – run by a formerly displaced farmer now producing his own specialty coffee – but delves into the human side of coffee as well.
-Visitors spend time with coffee pickers, Jeep drivers, farmers, and whoever happens to be around the town square in Pijao – a delightful little town that is like Salento with no tourists – where the tour takes place.
-The aim of the WakeCup Experience is to show how coffee has played such a pivotal role in the entire culture and history of the Colombian Coffee Region.
-And don’t panic, you get to drink lots of excellent coffee as well.
+Visitors spend time with coffee pickers, Jeep drivers, farmers, and whoever happens to be around the town square in Pijao – a delightful little town that retains all its authenticity.
+The aim of the experience is to show how coffee has played such a pivotal role in the entire culture and history of the Colombian coffee region.
+And you get to drink lots of freshly roasted and ground coffee as well.

-A truly immersive coffee experience in the Colombian Coffee Region doesn’t just have to involve taking a few tours: truly dedicated coffee enthusiasts can cater their entire experience around those magic little beans!
+For an immersive getaway in the coffee region, focus your entire experience on those magic little beans.
 Hacienda Venecia is a working coffee farm near Manizales, which also offers some of the best accommodation in the Zona Cafetera in beautiful and authentic traditional houses.
-With options to suit all budgets – including a hostel and guesthouse – Hacienda Venecia is perhaps the best place in Colombia to stay to be truly immersed in the landscape and culture of Colombian coffee.
+With options to suit all budgets – including a hostel and guesthouse – Hacienda Venecia is perhaps the best place to stay in Colombia to be immersed in the landscape and culture of Colombian coffee.

-One of the oldest working coffee plantations in Colombia, The Victoria Coffee Company was founded in 1892, and soon after began working in the foothills of the Sierra Nevada de Santa Marta mountains – where the small town of Minca is located.
-A coffee tour of the La Victoria farm is less focused on the plants, and more on the machinery of the farm, which dates back to Victorian times and is entirely self-sustaining, being run by nothing but water from the surrounding mountain streams.
-Coffee beans are moved from the plantations on the mountainside by nothing but gravity and the water-powered generators.
+One of the oldest working coffee plantations in Colombia, La Victoria Coffee Company was founded in 1892, and soon after began producing coffee in the foothills of the Sierra Nevada de Santa Marta mountains – where the small town of Minca is located.
+A coffee tour of Finca Victoria is less focused on the plants, and more on the machinery of the farm, which dates back to Victorian times and is entirely self-sustaining, being run by nothing but water from the surrounding mountain streams.
+Coffee beans are moved from the plantations on the mountainside by gravity and water-powered generators.
 La Victoria is a fascinating window into the long history of Colombian coffee production and the incredible machinery that powers the industry.

 Yipao Jeep Parades

-Although not strictly a coffee experience, there is no better way to explore the culture of the Coffee Region than to enjoy the festivities of one of the area’s Yipao Jeep Parades – a long-standing cultural tradition focused around the Coffee Zone’s iconic Willys Jeeps.
-The hardy vehicles were first imported to Colombia from the United States in 1946 to transport coffee and goods along the treacherous mountain roads of the region, and have been inextricably linked to Colombian coffee culture ever since.
+Although not strictly a coffee experience, there is no better way to explore the culture of the Coffee Region than to enjoy the festivities of one of the Yipao Jeep Parades – a long-standing cultural tradition focused around the Willys Jeeps common in the Coffee Zone.
+The hardy vehicles were first imported to Colombia from the United States in 1946 to transport coffee and goods along the treacherous mountain roads of the region, and have been inextricably linked to Colombian coffee culture since.
 During Yipao – the most famous parades are in Armenia and Calarca – the Jeeps are paraded through the streets fully laden with goods and decorations, and also take part in daring acrobatic feats on just their rear wheels.
 Yipao is perhaps the best way to experience the deep cultural connection that rural Colombia has to coffee.